NamburajanRajendran/Cucumber-BDD--TestNG-Maven-GUI-Automation-Framework/README.md

-1.BDD UI Automation Framwork build
+1.BDD UI Automation Framework build -- This Project can be Integrated with Jenkins CI

           1. Java Language
           2. Cucumber BDD Framwork